Wilmington Isle: Food, water handouts set in isolated city

 "There's too much going on," he told a news conference.

+Utility crews from multiple states worked to restore power, and outages were down from a high of more than 900,000 to about 320,000 homes and businesses, nearly all in North Carolina.

 Crews have conducted about 700 rescues in New Hanover County, where Wilmington is located.
-More than 60 percent of homes and businesses were without power, authorities said.
+About half of all homes and businesses were without power Tuesday, a big improvement from a day earlier.
 Roads are being cleared and the landfill is open to accept storm refuse.

 Mayor Bill Saffo said he was working with the governor's office to get more fuel into Wilmington.